-Picture of the card cage and front panel (detached).
+Picture of the PDP 11/05 NC card cage and M9970(in the wrong slot).
 Click image for hi res version.

 The only thing that prevented DEC from launching the PC revolution three years earlier was price, in my opinion.
 All of the other ingredients were there for a fine PC.
 The PDP 11/05 was the OEM version of the PDP 11/10, so you find all kinds of variations of this system sometimes paired with the DEC GT40 Graphic Display Terminal.

 1) Cleaned (enough for now).. got all of the styrofoam peanuts, dust.

 2) Started with an basically empty chassis other than a M9970 UNIBUS to connect expansion backplane to the main backplane and a few grant continuity cards, which must be present when no other card is in the row.
 Also present an M7856 serial card.

 2.5) Added M9970 Berg backplane connector in the first slot up front.

 3) Installed the logic boards M7260, M7261.

 4) Added 8K core memory.
 H214 8K Core Memory with some sort of Companion card M930 in the remaining slots of the row, and between them a thin piece of metal shielding.

 5) Next add G231 (memory driver) and G109C (control and data loops) into the first set of slots marked G231 and G110.

 So here is where we are so far..